wix-incubator/wix-rest-docs/guides/API Query Language.md

 ## The `fieldsets` section

 An API may provide named projections to save its clients the bother of writing the names of the fields in common cases.
-For example, Contacts can implement a fieldset named `common` that contains only first name, last name, primary email and phone number.
+For example, Contacts can implement a fieldset named `COMMON` that contains only the first name, last name, primary email and phone number fields.
-To use fieldset, the client should specify its name.
+To use a fieldset, the client should specify its name.
 If both fieldset and fields sections exist, the union of both will take effect.
 For example:

 ```json